 Every day, you use some type of battery.
 Your phone runs on a rechargeable lithium-ion battery, as do most of your other electronic devices.
 Your computer’s motherboard contains a non-rechargeable lithium coin cell, known as CMOS battery.
 Your car’s combustion engine starts on a rechargeable wet cell battery, typically the lead acid type.
 The list goes on.

-Editor’s note: This post was updated on October 25, 2022 address frequently asked questions.
+Editor’s note: This post was updated on March 7, 2023 to address a reader-submitted question.

 Batteries have a limited lifespan.
 AirPods batteries will last anywhere from 18 months to three years.
 In 2021, around 300 million true wireless earbuds (TWS) were sold globally, and experts expect the market to grow further.
 As a result, we can expect over 450 million of those batteries to reach their end-of-life by the end of 2023 and more thereafter.
 And that’s just earbuds.